tompos2/rcno-reviews/README.txt

 * 100% WordPress theme compatibility
 * automatically fetch book details via its ISBN, or enter manually
 * custom backend to enter book reviews fast
-* your choice of a 5 star rating or a criteria-based scoring system
+* your choice of a 5-star rating. or a criteria-based scoring system
 * builtin book taxonomies such as, Author, Genre, Series and Publisher come predefined, but you can create whatever taxonomy you like.
 * use default post categories and tags on book reviews as well, or disable them if you want to
 * access reviews by alphabetical indices of review title or taxonomy entries such as book author or book publisher